 The accountability aspect of morning crew is one of the secrets to its success, members and staff have been known to call others out on social media–you can always tell when someone hasn’t been tagged for a while in one of Sergio Rodriguez’s (another early morning client) daily after class “family photos.”
 “Theresa helps me stay accountable because she picks me up every morning,” Lisa said.
 “And she doesn’t miss for anything; and with me, more than likely I would find some excuse to not be here that early.”

-But Lisa claims that despite her reluctance, Title has had an overwhelmingly positive effect on her health.
+But Lisa claims that despite her reluctance, TITLE Boxing Club has had an overwhelmingly positive effect on her health.
 “It’s very therapeutic, and there’s just something about punching things that makes you feel tough,” Theresa Bilon added.
-“My endurance has built up a lot, Title is the only thing that I would wake up at 4 in the morning for—it’s opened a lot of doors for me.”
+“My endurance has built up a lot, TITLE is the only thing that I would wake up at 4 in the morning for—it’s opened a lot of doors for me.”

 “We knew what to do–a lot of people you could tell didn’t know what to do and it just made the obstacles that much harder for them,” Lisa added.
 “But Storm showed us tips and techniques so we were very well prepared.”

 “Also, he stuck with us the entire way, that was really motivating,” Liza said.
 “He pushed us to not quit and to finish it—that was probably one of the hardest things I’ve ever done.”